MARKET SNAPSHOT: U.S. Stock Futures Pull Back As North Korea Threatens Guam

 Continue Reading Below

-U.S. stock futures on Wednesday pointed to a decline at the open, as premarket drops by Priceline, Netflix, Disney and TripAdvisor weighed, and as analysts also blamed the retreat on worries about escalating U.S.-North Korea tensions.
+U.S. stock-index futures pointed to a lower open on Wednesday, suggesting equities could extend their retreat from record levels amid growing geopolitical uncertainty and disappointing quarterly results in high-profile companies.

-North Korea threatened a missile strike (http://www.marketwatch.com/story/north-korea-threatens-missile-strike-on-us-base-on-guam-2017-08-08) on a U.S. military base on Guam, with that saber-rattling coming early Wednesday in that country after President Donald Trump on Tuesday afternoon said he would respond with "fire and fury like the world has never seen (http://www.marketwatch.com/story/trump-today-president-says-north-korea-faces-fire-and-fury-if-it-doesnt-halt-threats-2017-08-08)" if the Asian country doesn't halt its threats.
+In the latest escalation of tensions between the U.S. and North Korea, the isolated Asian country threatened a missile strike (http://www.marketwatch.com/story/north-korea-threatens-missile-strike-on-us-base-on-guam-2017-08-08) on a U.S. military base on Guam.
+That saber-rattling came a day after U.S. President Donald Trump said he would respond with "fire and fury like the world has never seen (http://www.marketwatch.com/story/trump-today-president-says-north-korea-faces-fire-and-fury-if-it-doesnt-halt-threats-2017-08-08)" if the country doesn't halt its threats.

 S&P 500 futures lost 10.30 points, or 0.4%, to 2,462.50, while Dow Jones Industrial Average futures shed 40 points, or 0.2%, to 21,990.00.
 Futures for the tech-heavy Nasdaq-100 gave up 33.50 points, or 0.6%, to 5,884.50